 Take note of the charge point number and dial the number on the charge point.

-Tariffs of 15p per kWh with a 38p connection fee have been introduced through the Charge Place Scotland back office which will record charging session through use of swipe cards and will then invoice electric vehicle users on a monthly basis.
+From February 1st 2022 electric vehicle charging tariffs will increase to 20p per kWh for fast chargers (up to 22kW) and 25p per kWh for rapid chargers (>43kW AC or 50kW DC) alongside a 38p connection fee.
+The Charge Place Scotland back office will record charging sessions through the use of swipe cards and will then invoice electric vehicle users on a monthly basis.

-A Dundee resident’s discount scheme has been introduced for the cities privately owned plug-in hybrid or fully electric vehicles.
+A Dundee resident’s discount scheme has been introduced for the cities privately owned fully electric vehicles.
 Applying for the scheme applicants must provide the following items:

-The following documents must be presented in person to:
+The following documents can be presented in person to: